namratha2913/Does-differential-selection-influence-the-codon-usage-between-membrane-and-cytoplasmic-proteins-/README.md

 3. count_protein_alleles_fasta.py - To count the number of protein sequence alleles
 4. dn_calc.py - To quantify average non-synonymous substitutions per codon
 5. ds_fraction_dist.py - To quantify the number of alternate synonymous codons used for different degeneracy amino acid sites

+List of _E. coli_ genes used in the study:
+Cytoplasmic_prot_Ecoli.csv
+Membrane_prot_Ecoli.csv

+List of _S. cerevisiae_ genes used in the study:
+Cyto-prot_Scer.csv
+Membrane-prot_Scer.csv